-Use COC Digital Cameras For Free (limited availability)
+Use CoC Photo Gear For Free (limited availability)

-Digital cameras and other gear may be checked out on a week-to-week basis from the Photo Dept. Plan ahead.
+Cameras and other gear may be checked out on a week-to-week basis from the Photo Dept. Plan ahead.
 The amount of gear is limited and used by many students.
 Extensions on assignments will not be granted because there are no cameras to check out.